“I’m Bored!” 5 Tips for Parenting When Boredom Strikes

 All you’ve done is become his own personal source of entertainment.

-You may be thinking, “But Amy, he’s been stuck at home for so long.
-I feel so GUILTY if I don’t do something to keep him occupied!”
+You may be thinking, “But Amy, I feel so GUILTY if I don’t do something to keep him occupied!”

 I get it.
 As parents, it can feel as though we’re hard-wired to feel guilty about each and every one of our children’s concerns.
 We want them to be happy, after all!
 But trust me when I say, now is the time to ditch the guilt.